pherreragalvez/pherreragalvez/README.md

 - I’m interested in data analysis with focus on economics and public policy.
 - I am proficient in R and Stata, and also have some knowledge in Python.
 - I’m currently studying a MSc.
 Social Protection in the University of Applied Sciences Bonn-Rhein-Sieg, in Germany.
-- I previously studied a Bachelor in Economics and a Certificate Program in Big Data and Data Science.
-Both of them in Chile.
+- I previously studied a Bachelor in Economics and a Certificate Program in Big Data and Data Science, both of them in Chile.

 Relevant repositories:
 - <a href="https://github.com/pherreragalvez/Stata-scripts" target="_blank">Stata do files</a>